belassiter/turn-seven/plan.md

-This project is a web implementation of the card game Flip Seven
+This project is a web implementation of the card game Flip Seven, called Turn Seven.

 # High-level requirements
 1. Game can be played in common web browsers, including desktop and mobile